 My Story

-Perhaps during your childhood you had the opportunity to explore the outdoors?
 As a child immersed in nature in the Saguenay Region of Quebec, I spent hours wandering forest trails down to the river, collecting and pressing wildflowers and playing in a frog pond with the family canoe.
 I recorded these things in watercolour — a habit introduced by a family friend.

 Working alongside Western landscape painters in the 90’s at various visiting artist programs fostered a deep passion for plein air painting (painting outdoors on location), which is the foundation of my work today.